brainandforce/CliffordNumbers.jl/docs/src/operations.md

 Products are implemented with the fast multiplication kernel `CliffordNumbers.mul`, which accepts two Clifford numbers with the same scalar type and a `CliffordNumbers.GradeFilter` object.
-This `GradeFilter` object defines a method that takes two or more `BitIndex` objects and returns `false` if their product is constrained to be zero.
+This `GradeFilter` object defines a method that takes two or more `BladeIndex` objects and returns `false` if their product is constrained to be zero.

 `CliffordNumbers.mul` requires that the coefficient types of the numbers being multiplied are the same.
 Methods which leverage `CliffordNumbers.mul` should promote the coefficient types of the